 If you are into corals, well this is the place for you!
 Diving and snorkeling are some of the activities that you can enjoy here not to mention the picturesque backdrop of Camiguin Island.

 Our guide also showed us this giant clams near the island.
 Be sure to bring your gear to enjoy it.

 We had our lunch here under the shade of the trees.
 There is a small canteen where you can order food for a price.
 Such an amazing place to relax!

 3. Giant Clams Sanctuary

 With an entrance fee of 100 Php or 1.97 USD given a guided tour of the giant clams being housed on a man-made pool.

 Our tour guide during our visit was a young girl who knew a lot about the giant clams.
 It was pretty amazing listening to her talk about the clams diligently.

 Aside from the giant clams on the man-made pool, they also have giant clams in their natural habitat (you have to pay another 150 Php or 2.99 USD to get a closer look).

 4. J and A Fishpen Resort and Restaurant

-Looking for a place to have lunch or dinner?
+Looking for a place to have lunch or dinner while visiting all of Camiguin tourist attractions?
 Try something delicious and fresh at the J and A Fishpen Resort and Restaurant.
 It’s one of Camiguin’s great places to dine in with its amazing views of the water and beautiful landscapes as a backdrop.